-Maladministration is defined as any activity, neglect, default or other practice that results in the ATC, tutor, assessor, learner or quality assurer not complying with Safety Training Awards requirements, Safety Training Awards tutor and IQA agreements, the General Conditions of Recognition, or regulatory principles.
+Maladministration is defined as any activity, neglect, default or other practice that results in the ATC, tutor, assessor, learner or quality assurer not complying with Safety Training Awards requirements, Safety Training Awards Tutor and IQA agreement, the General Conditions of Recognition, or Regulatory Principles.

 Maladministration is in effect any activity or practice which results to non-compliance with administrative requirements and regulations, this includes the application of persistent mistakes or poor administration within the ATC including inappropriate learner records.

 Examples of Maladministration

 The categories listed below are examples of centre and learner maladministration.
 Please note that these examples are not exhaustive and are only intended as guidance on our definition of maladministration:

 - Persistent failure to adhere to learner registration and certification procedures

 - Late learner registrations (both frequent and persistent)